awayjs/player/README.md

-# Awayjs Player
+# AwayJS Player

-Dependecy for Awayjs applications requiring scripting abstraction for different converted syntax trees such as AS2, AS3 etc.
+Dependecy for AwayJS applications requiring scripting abstraction for different converted syntax trees such as AS2, AS3 etc.

-## Awayjs Dependencies
+## AwayJS Dependencies

 * core
 * graphics